 Back in July, we kicked off our three-part series on online review platforms with a look at Google My Business, or GMB.
 Our response scribes explained how to claim and verify your Google business page, discussed the benefits of a GMB review management strategy, and shared some Google review response tips.
 (In case you missed it, you can check out the full article here.)

-This week, we’re following up with Part 2 of our series by looking at two more of the largest, most important review platforms for agencies and multi-location brands: Facebook and Yelp.
+This week, we’re following up with Part 2 of our series by looking at two more of the largest, most important review platforms for agencies and brands: Facebook and Yelp.
 We’ll provide simple, straightforward answers to all of your most frequently asked questions about these increasingly influential platforms, including:

 - Why are customer reviews on Yelp and Facebook so important for businesses?